dan-online/Nova/README.md

 # Usage

 To use nova you can either evaluate with the "-e/--eval" option in the command line or make a novascript.
-A novascript is file ending in ``.ns`` and is made for nova.
+A novascript is a file ending in ``.ns`` and is made for nova.
 These files can be ran by the nova-cli.

 ## Install